Universite-Gustave-Eiffel/NoiseModelling/Docs/Get_Started_GUI.rst

 These tools (GeoServer, WPS Builder and H2GIS) are already included in the archive, so you don't have to install them separately.

-To launch NoiseModelling with the GUI, please execute:
+To launch NoiseModelling with the GUI, start it from a command prompt (terminal).
+This will start a local server on your computer, which provides the GUI as a web application.

+Please execute:

 * Windows: ``NoiseModelling.exe`` or ``NoiseModelling_xxx\bin\startup_windows.bat``
 * Linux or Mac: ``NoiseModelling_xxx/bin/startup_linux_mac.sh`` *(make sure the file is allowed to be executed before running it)*